Cannabis oil: Everything you need to know

 How much does cannabis oil cost?

 Prices differ depending on where you get it.
 On average the price paid for cannabis oil in South Africa ranges from R450 per gram up to even R1000+ per gram. a Gram might not sound like much, but in most cases, if the oil is a good product a gram will last you much longer than you think.
 With one gram of cannabis oil, you can easily medicate 12-24 brownies.

 Where can I get cannabis oil in South Africa?

 Nowhere that it’s legal, at least not in South Africa.
 In Colorado or California in the USA cannabis oil is easily obtainable, but I would advise you to not try and cross international borders carrying an illegal substance.
-The Canadians have it figured out with mail order marijuana in Canada.
+The Canadians have it figured out with mail order marijuana in Canada. and services that help you find exotic carts cannabis oil near me.
 Here in South Africa, it’s a different story.
-If you are looking for more information on cannabis oil, please send an email to email@example.com for help with cannabis oil and other oil-based products.
+If you are looking for more information on cannabis oil, please send an email to firstname.lastname@example.org for help with cannabis oil and other oil-based products.

 A while ago I did an interview with three different weed dealers.
 Remember the buying and selling of cannabis oil are illegal in South Africa and as such the black market and dealers are where most people purchase their oil.

 How to use cannabis oil